Atmospheric-Composition-Analysis-Group/Getting-Started/source/getting_started/first_time_setup.rst

 Here, you are going to create :code:`lsf-conf.rc`.
 This file sets :term:`environment variables` that configure some useful :term:`LSF` settings.
 Make sure you are logged on to Compute1 and in your :code:`$HOME` directory.

-Download our :code:`lsf-conf.rc` template
+Download our :code:`lsf-conf.rc` template:

 .. code-block:: console

    [wustlkey@compute1-client-1 ~]$ wget -q https://raw.githubusercontent.com/Atmospheric-Composition-Analysis-Group/compute1/master/lsf-conf.rc

 Next, find your :term:`project directory`.
-Do this by listing the contents of :code:`/storage1/fs1/rvmartin/Active/`, and noting the directory that looks like it is yours (it is most likely your WUSTL key).
+Do this by listing the contents of :code:`/storage1/fs1/rvmartin/Active/`, and noting the directory that looks like it is yours (it is most likely your WUSTL key):

 .. code-block:: console

    [wustlkey@compute1-client-1 ~]$ ls /storage1/fs1/rvmartin/Active/

-Now, open :code:`lsf-conf.rc`
+Open :code:`lsf-conf.rc`

 .. code-block:: console

    [wustlkey@compute1-client-1 ~]$ vim lsf-conf.rc

 and modify :code:`MY_PROJECTS_DIR` so that it points to your project directory (it needs to be the :term:`absolute path`).
-Save :code:`~/lsf-conf.rc`.
+Save :code:`lsf-conf.rc`.

-Now, you can load these setting like so
+Now, you can load these setting like so:

 .. code-block:: console